 into something like this, where you just type in what you want output:

 It's important to keep in mind that when you take away the SmartTag, the checkout page is no longer dynamic.
 Meaning that regardless of the product information that's being passed to it, it will always display this new product description.
-Because of this, the best practice is to Create a Custom Checkout Page for this specific product and alter the product price line on that custom page.
+Because of this, the best practice is to Create a Custom Checkout Page for this specific product and alter the product price line on that custom page, or use SmartTags like the MM_Order_Decision SmartTag to define different product descriptions to display based on the product loaded on the page.